Test particles in Kaluza-Klein models: Introduction and overview of results

 \subsubsection{\bf A unique speed in higher dimensions}

-In section \ref{AUniqueSpeed} we advocate the naturalness of the postulate that elementary particles always travel at the speed of light in higher dimensions.
+In section \ref{AUniqueSpeed}, we remark the naturalness of the hypothesis that elementary particles always travel at the speed of light in higher dimensions.
 It is the projection of velocities to three dimensions that appears to produce speeds in the range $[ 0, c]$, as observed macroscopically.
 This is equivalent to saying that particles always follow null paths on $P$.

-This hypothesis is not entirely unreasonable because null paths on $P$ always project down to timelike or to null paths on $M_4$, in the Kaluza-Klein framework.
+This hypothesis is not entirely unreasonable because null paths on $P$ always project down to timelike or null paths on $M_4$, in the Kaluza-Klein framework.
 They never project down to spacelike paths.
 Higher-dimensional null paths can cover all types of causal motion on Minkowski space.
-Timelike paths on $P$ do not seem necessary.
-Therefore, for simplicity's sake, it is natural to do away with timelike paths and investigate the consistency of a dynamical model entirely based on null paths on $P$.
+So timelike paths on $P$ do not seem necessary.
+Thus, it is natural to forgo them provisionally and investigate the consistency of a dynamical model entirely based on null paths on $P$.

 In these conditions, all particles obey an energy-momentum relation similar to that of photons, but in higher dimensions.
 It projects down to the usual energy-momentum relation in four dimensions.
-For example, when $g_P = g_M + g_K$ is a simple product metric, the higher-dimensional momentum vector can be written in an inertial frame as $p = (E, \, \bp + p_K)$, where $E$ is the particle's energy, $\bp$ and $p_K$ are its 3-momentum and internal momentum vectors, respectively, and we put $c=1$.
-So when $p$ is null with respect to $g_P$ we get that
+For example, when $g_P = g_M + g_K$ is a simple product metric, the higher-dimensional momentum vector can be written in an inertial frame as $p = (E, \, \bp + p_K)$, where $E$ is the particle's energy, $\bp$ and $p_K$ are its 3-momentum and internal momentum vectors, respectively, and we have put $c=1$.
+So when $p$ is null with respect to $g_P$, we get that

-The first equality is a photon-like energy-momentum relation in higher-dimensions.
+The first equality is a photon-like energy-momentum relation in higher dimensions.
 The second equality becomes the usual 4D energy-momentum relation if the particle's rest mass is identified with the norm of its internal momentum, $m^2 = g_K(p_K,\,p_K) $.

 If the higher-dimensional speed is always $c$, as advocated, a particle at rest on 3D space is necessarily moving at full speed $c$ along $K$.
 Then the associated kinetic energy is a natural source of the particle's energy at spatial rest, $E_0 =m c^2$.
 It is appealing to think that rest energy is simply the kinetic energy of internal motion, with no need for alternative mechanisms to store energy in a point-like mass.